 There are a few different brewing methods used for making coffee at home, and they all rely on a basic process of transforming hot water into a pressurized gas (steam) which then absorbs travels through the grounds and absorbs the coffee flavor.

 The most common modern espresso brewing method is to use a fancy machine that applies heat and high pressure (AKA an espresso machine) to very fine ground coffee beans.
 The process of making espresso is more intensive than making cold brew, but the brewing time is much faster (about 2 minutes).

 It's a common misconception that you need special equipment to make an espresso.
 A simple moka pot can be used to make a quick cup of pour over coffee, though it will only make one cup at a time so you'll need to repeat the process to make multiple shots of espresso.

 Can you make an espresso martini with cold brew?

 Yes.
-In fact, some people prefer using cold brews for their coffee-flavored martinis.
-Cold brew is just as robust and flavorful as espresso, and if you use cold brew concentrate instead of espresso, you won’t have to worry about a hot shot of espresso melting the ice, which could dilute the cocktail and affect the drink’s overall flavor.
+In fact, some coffee drinkers prefer using cold brews for their coffee-flavored martinis.
+Cold brew is just as robust and flavorful as espresso, and if you use cold brew concentrate instead of espresso, you won’t have to worry about a hot shot of espresso melting the ice.

 Does cold brew make you poop?

-Yes, cold brew can speed up digestion and create the urge to poop.
-But it’s not just cold brew that will promote going #2; caffeine is responsible for sending you to the bathroom, and espresso - or any coffee drink for that matter - can have the same effect.
+Yes, drinking regular coffee and cold brew can speed up digestion and create the urge to poop.
+But it’s not just cold brew that will promote going #2; caffeine is responsible for sending you to the bathroom, and espresso - or any coffee drink with the same caffeine content - can have the same effect.